mrclivraghi/Anggen/README.md

 ##How to

 ###First step: Java model to meta info.
-Create a JUnit test class based on ServerTestApplication autowiring BeanToDBConverter and call the method convert.
+Create a JUnit test class based on it.anggen.Application autowiring BeanToDBConverter and call the method convert.

 ###Second step: Generate the code
 In a Junit test class autowire the Generator class and run the generate method.